AI Agent Index

 Deel vs Factorial (2026)

 Side-by-side comparison of Deel vs Factorial: pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated July 2026.
+Last updated June 29, 2026 by The AI Agent Index Editorial Team.

 Editorial Verdict